versionone/VersionOne.Client.Requestor/TECHNICAL.md

 # Highlights from `v1AssetEditor`

 I'm not going to claim that `v1AssetEditor.coffee` is a perfect, modern example of MV* style development.
-Far from it.
+Far from it!

 As I listed above, there are a number of areas I think this can be improved, especially to take advantage of Backbone's features.

 That being said, I'll highlight how jQuery Mobile, the fields config, Backbone Forms, and the VersionOne JSON support work together to simplify creating and editing a VersionOne Request.

+And, leaving it at that, I'll ask for input and advice on how to evolve this into something more reusable for us as a team, and by extension, to external developers building on top of the VersionOne Platform and API.

 ## `index.html`: detail div (page) HTML